- Climate finance

 Which book has changed your life?

 ‘Foundation’, by Issac Asimov.
-As a kid, I was captivated by the book’s theme of looking at where civilization is heading and making a conscious decision to change course.
+As a kid, I was captivated by the book’s theme of looking at where civilisation is heading and making a conscious decision to change course.